greenmagenta/bookshelf/README.md

 ### Indexing pages

-You can configure sections and pages indexing by editing `config/config.json`.
+You can configure sections and pages indexing by editing `config/config.json`.<br>
+Please note that the first page should be indexed from source `index.md`.

 ```json
 {